FADEGroup/fadegroup.github.io/README.md

 ## Installing and Deploying

-For installation and deployment details please refer to [INSTALL.md](INSTALL.md).
+For installation and deployment details, please refer to [INSTALL.md](INSTALL.md).

 ## Customizing